 3. Find A Mortgage Lender And Get A Preapproval

 A prequalification holds less weight than a preapproval because it often doesn’t include those details.
-When you get a preapproval, you get the most accurate information possible about how much of a loan you can obtain.
+When you get a preapproval, you get the most accurate information about how much of a loan you can obtain.
 This benefits everyone involved with your home search.

 4. Begin The House Hunt

 Real estate professionals are experts in your local housing market and may have insider knowledge on which homes you might like.
 Tell your real estate agent about the top qualities you’re looking for in a home and ask them to suggest properties for you to view.

-Look at more than just the location or features of the house when you view a home.
+When you view a home, look at more than just the location or features of the house.
 Don’t be afraid to test the home’s plumbing and electrical system by running water from faucets and flipping light switches.

-5. Make An Offer On A Property
+6. Make An Offer On A Property

 Keep in mind that you can ask for more than just a home sale in your offer letter.
 Depending on the condition of the property, you may want to request repairs or make your offer contingent upon a successful inspection.
-You may also request that the seller add upgrades to the home (like new carpeting or appliances), but keep in mind that this may drive the price up.
+You may also ask that the seller add upgrades to the home (like new carpeting or appliances), but keep in mind that this can drive the price up.

-You make a promise that you’re serious about buying a home when you put in an offer.
-You’ll include what’s called an earnest money deposit with your offer to prove it.
+When you put in an offer on a home, you make a promise that you’re serious about buying it.
+You’ll include an earnest money deposit with your offer to prove just that.
 An earnest money deposit is a small advance you make toward your down payment to the seller.
-Your earnest money deposit is usually equal to 1% – 3% of the purchase price of your home.
+Your earnest money deposit is usually equal to 1 – 3% of the purchase price of your home.

-Next, wait for the seller to respond.
+After making your offer, you’ll simply wait for the seller to respond.
 The seller has three choices: